This page will point you toward resources that you may find helpful in learning about your rights as a consumer in Vermont.

 |CourtFormPrep: Vermont Court Forms Made Easy||

-This program asks you simple questions and puts your answers in the right place, on the right form.
+You can use CourtFormPrep for Family Division cases, small claims cases and probate estates.
+This program asks you simple questions and puts your answers in the right place.

 This page provides answers to frequently asked questions for people who rent storage units.
 It also tells you what to do if your landlord puts your stuff in storage.